Kotlin/kotlinx.html/README.md

 ```

 # DOM
-You can build DOM tree at JVM and JS naturally
+You can build DOM tree with JVM and JS naturally

 See example at JavaScript